 pip3 install django

-Once installed, verify your Django installation by running a version check:
+Once installed, verify your Django installation by running a version command –

 Creating Your First Django Project